LASSO Inference for High Dimensional Predictive Regressions: Model and Procedure

 \subsection{IVX-Desparsified LASSO}

-For inference of $\theta_{j}^{*}$ in low dimensions, \citet{phillips2009econometric}'s IVX method adopts a generated instrument by $w_{j,t}$.
-When $w_{j,t}$ has a unit root, this self-generated instrument is mildly integrated.
+For inference of $\theta_{j}^{*}$ in low dimensions, \citet{phillips2009econometric}'s IVX method generates an instrument by quasi-differencing $w_{j,t}$.
+When $w_{j,t}$ is an LUR, this self-generated instrument is mildly integrated.
 The mitigation of persistence will remove the Stambaugh bias when the sample size passes to infinity, and thus recovers asymptotic normality of the IVX estimator.
 Due to the coexistence of Stambaugh bias and shrinkage bias, the wisdom of IVX cannot be directly transplanted into the high dimensional case.
-Instead, we integrate the IVX method with the idea of desparsified LASSO after comprehending the mechanism of the biases illustrated in Section \ref{subsec:The-Biases}.
+Instead, we integrate IVX with the idea of desparsified LASSO after comprehending the mechanism of the biases illustrated in Section \ref{subsec:The-Biases}.

 Specifically, IVX adopts the following instrumental variable: